Upper Class Student Policy

 2. You must apply with your prospective roommate(s) following the same processes and deadlines of all students entering the housing selection process.

 4. This housing option is intended for students who wish to share a room, suite or apartment with friends regardless of gender identity.
 As with any housing option, it is not recommended or encouraged that any couple, heterosexual or LGBTQQI live together.
-The majority of upper-class gender-neutral room assignments are friends with similar living habits, regardless of gender.
+The majority of upper-class gender-inclusive room assignments are friends with similar living habits, regardless of gender.

 5. We encourage students to maintain an open dialogue with their families.
 Students 18 and older are legally able to make decisions about their housing placements.